Environmental Chemistry and Climate Change

 - Global warming: Global warming is the increase in the average temperature of the Earth's atmosphere.
 It is caused by the accumulation of greenhouse gases in the atmosphere.

-- Climate change: Climate change refers to the long-term changes in the Earth's climate system, including temperature, precipitation, and sea level.
+- Climate change: Climate change refers to long-term changes in the Earth's climate system, including temperature, precipitation, and sea level.

 Equipment and Techniques